Separation of congruence intervals and implications: Preliminaries

-We will assume that for a class $\cA$ functions $f,g,h$ satisfying the conditions of Theorem~\ref{the:uniform} are chosen and fixed.
+We will assume that for a smooth class $\cK$ operations $f,g,h$ satisfying the conditions of Theorem~\ref{the:uniform} and Lemma~\ref{lem:fgh-identities} are chosen and fixed.

 Thin edges also introduced in \cite{Bulatov20:graph} offer a better technical tool.
+Note that thin edges are defined for any algebra from the variety generated by $\cK$.
+Although we keep the same notation $ab$ for thin edges as for usual edges introduced above, thin edges are directed and the direction depends on the choice of the operations $f,g,h$ in Theorem~\ref{the:uniform}.

+For a smooth class $\cK$, $\zA\in\cK$, and $a,b\in\zA$, the pair $ab$ is called a \emph{thin semilattice edge} if the equality relation witnesses that it is a semilattice edge and $f(a,b)=f(b,a)=b$, which defines the direction of $ab$.
+The binary operation $f$ from Theorem~\ref{the:uniform} can be chosen to satisfy a special property.

+\begin{prop}[Proposition~24, \cite{Bulatov20:graph}] Let $\cK$ be a smooth class.
+The operation $f$ identified in Theorem~\ref{the:uniform} and Lemma~\ref{lem:fgh-identities} can be chosen to also satisfy the following: for any $a,b\in\zA$, $\zA\in\cK$, either $a=f(a,b)$ or the pair $(a,f(a,b))$ is a thin semilattice edge. \end{prop}

+We assume that operation $f$ satisfying the conditions of Proposition~\ref{pro:good-operation} is fixed, and use $\cdot$ to denote it (think multiplication).
+If $ab$ is a thin semilattice edge, that is, $a\cdot b=b\cdot a=b$, we write $a\le b$.

-Fix a finite class $\cA$ of smooth algebras closed under taking subalgebras and homomorphic images.
-Let $\zA\in\cA$ be a smooth algebra, $a,b\in\zA$, $\zB=\Sg{a,b}$, and $\th$ a congruence of $\zB$.
+Let again $\cK$ be a smooth class and $\cV$ the variety it generates.
+Let $\zA\in\cV$, $a,b\in\zA$, $\zB=\Sg{a,b}$, and let $\th$ be a congruence of $\zB$.
 Pair $ab$ is said to be \emph{minimal} with respect to $\th$ if for any $b'\in b\fac\th$, $b\in\Sg{a,b'}$.
-A ternary term $g'$ is said to satisfy the \emph{majority condition} (with respect to $\cA$) if $g'$ is a majority operation on every thick majority edge of every algebra from $\cA$.
-A ternary term operation $h'$ is said to satisfy the \emph{minority condition} if $h'$ is a Mal'tsev operation on every thick minority edge of every algebra from $\cA$.
+A ternary term $g'$ is said to satisfy the \emph{majority condition} (with respect to $\cK$) if it satisfies the conditions of Lemma~\ref{lem:fgh-identities}(2) and $g'$ is a majority operation on every thick majority edge of every algebra from $\cK$.
+A ternary term $h'$ is said to satisfy the \emph{minority condition} if it satisfies the conditions of Lemma~\ref{lem:fgh-identities}(3) and for any $\zB\in\cK$ and every affine edge $ab$ of $\zB$ witnessed by a congruence $\th$ of $\Sgg\zB{a,b}$, the operation $h'$ is a Mal'tsev operation on $\Sgg\zB{a,b}\fac\th$.
 By Theorem~\ref{the:uniform} operations satisfying the majority and minority conditions exist.